- Attraction Seating

 Kris writes: We just returned from WDW - the most outstanding attraction we visited this year was Soarin' - what a show!
 It was (for lack of a better word) awesome.
 My 5-year-old thought it was pretty cool, and I thought it was absolutely amazing.
 We used FastPass and only waited in line for about 10 minutes (each time we rode).
 Don't skip this one!!

-The Garden Grill Restaurant is a unique, circular sit-down restaurant that actually rotates slowly.
+Garden Grill Restaurant is a unique, circular sit-down restaurant that actually rotates slowly.
 As the restaurant glides you will be able to look out into the main hall of The Land Pavilion and also catch glimpses of Living With the Land boat ride.
 The Garden Grill serves dinner with Farmer Mickey and Farmers Chip and Dale.
+Serving dinner only.

-Sunshine Seasons - During the time the Land pavilion was closed the Sunshine Season Food Fair underwent a renovation including its new name.
-The eatery features an open kitchen, five new stations and a centralized cashier (think Pepper Market or All Stars/Pop Century Food Court).
+Sunshine Seasons - The eatery features an open kitchen, five new stations and a centralized cashier (think Pepper Market or All Stars/Pop Century Food Court).
 The wood-fired grill serves rotisserie items, the Soup and Salad station features the freshest herbs and vegetables from The Land greenhouse!

 The Asian Wok Shop offers noodle bowls and stir fry including a Mongolian barbecue and wok station.
 Foods here have a light healthy approach.
 Look for Black-forest ham and salami, turkey mufuletta and grilled veggie Cuban sandwiches at the Sandwich Shop.
 Finally, there will be a bakery.

 There is no special live entertainment found in The Land.
 For more information on Epcot Live Entertainment, visit Steve Soares WDW Entertainment Website.